- How Sleep Works

 At the end of the day, a standard sleep mask either does or doesn’t block out light.
 But a weighted face mask offers several other advantageous features to help you sleep.
 Many consumers find that weighted masks help with their anxiety and act in a similar manner to weighted blankets.
 Here’s the breakdown of how regular and weighted sleep masks stack up.

 You may want a simple, straightforward mask, or a weighted mask with more bells and whistles.
-Here are the pros and cons of using a weighted mask:
+Here are some pros and cons of using a weighted mask:

 There are two components to the weighted face mask: the exterior (cover) and the interior (fill).
 Different companies use a wide variety of materials for both the cover and fill, which impact the overall feel of the mask and even how you wash it.

-Here are some common materials you’ll encounter when shopping for weighted sleep masks:
+Here are some common cover materials you’ll encounter when shopping for weighted sleep masks:

 Some weighted sleep masks come with zippered closures that allow you to adjust or replace the fill.
 This works well adjusting the weight to fit your needs, as well as adding or subtracting an aromatherapy aspect from the mask.